sebgoa/cloudstack-books/en/book.markdown

 > **Note**
 >
 > To find out the required parameters value, using a debugger console on
-> the PRODUCT UI might be very useful.
+> the CloudStack UI might be very useful.
 For instance using Firebug on
 > Firefox, you can navigate the UI and check the parameters values for
 > each call you are making as you navigate the UI.